rabbibotton/clog/README.md

   parallel programming techniques.
 (CLOG is a parallel GUI)
 * And the list goes on

-The key to CLOG is the relationship it forms with a Browser window or Browser control compiled to native code.
+The key to CLOG is the relationship it forms with a browser window or browser control compiled to native code.
 CLOG uses websockets for communications and the browser to render a GUI that maintains an active soft realtime connection.
 For most CLOG applications all programming logic, events and decisions are done on the server which can be local, or remote over the web.

-CLOG is developed with ECL and SBCL, it is tested fairly regulary on Linux, Windows, Android, Rasperry Pi, and Mac.
-It should in theory work out of the box on any system with Quicklisp (although you could hand install) and CLACK (easily switched out and the ecl Android/iPhone branch for example doesn't use).
+CLOG is developed with ECL, CCL and SBCL, it is tested fairly regulary on Linux, Windows, Android, Rasperry Pi, and Mac.
+It is also know to work with the commercial Common Lisps as well.

-CLOG is in QuickLisp (ql:quickload :clog), however I recommend adding the UltraLisp distribution as QuickLisp is update infrequenty.
+CLOG is in QuickLisp (ql:quickload :clog), however I one should adding the UltraLisp distribution as QuickLisp is update infrequenty (see below).

-However for the bleeding ede latest version and bug fixes clone CLOG into ~/common-lisp or a findable source directory, i.e.
+However for the bleeding edge version and bug fixes clone CLOG into ~/common-lisp or a findable source directory, i.e.
 [ ``(push #P"path/to/dir/of/projects" ql:*local-project-directories*)`` ]

-For git (you also need the clog builder plugins clog-ace and clog-terminal for the builder from git):
+For git (you also need the clog builder plugins clog-ace and clog-terminal for the builder):

 ```
 cd ~/common-lisp